thuandtr/Social_Netword/PLAN.md

 Designing webpages with framer-motion
 Optimizing app
 Creating Dockerfile for backend and frontend
-Creating docker-compose.yml for Nextjs, nodejs apps with adding separate envs for db Summary and Next Steps
+Creating docker-compose.yml for Reactjs, nodejs apps with adding separate envs for db Summary and Next Steps